yxsamliu/llvm-project/llvm/docs/AMDGPUUsage.rst

   ..
 TODO::

-    Check the clang source code to decipher how function arguments and return results are handled.
+    Check the Clang source code to decipher how function arguments and return results are handled.
 Also see the AMDGPU specific values used.

 * VGPR arguments are assigned to consecutive VGPRs starting at VGPR0 up to